GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Corporate.md

 ![profile](/assets/images/Corporate/profile.png)

-In the chat, we have links for other users which url is `/employee/<ID>`, where I can see the same info as in my profile but for other users:
+In the chat, we have links for other users whose url is `/employee/<ID>`, where I can see the same info as in my profile but for other users:

 ![chat corporate](/assets/images/Corporate/chat-corporate.png)
 ![user url corporate](/assets/images/Corporate/user-url-corporate.png)